What is the purpose of an Instrument Rating?

 Yes!
 Regardless of the amount training you've had, our instructors will evaluate your skills and pickup training from where you left off.
 Our goal is to customize a program that fits your schedule and skills.

 Yes!
 In fact, we encourage it!
-The Flight Training Device (FTD) is a practical tool for learning IFR procedures.
-In an FTD, you can stop to discuss a point or back it up to repeat an exercise.
+The Basic Aviation Training Device (BATD) is a practical tool for learning IFR procedures.
+In a BATD, you can stop to discuss a point or back it up to repeat an exercise.
 Later, you will be able to perfect these procedures in the airplane.
 With this method, you will learn IFR procedures approximately four times faster than you could in the airplane alone.